soveda/CastleProcessor/README.md

 ## Audio In 1

-External audio is audible here, but is still largely competing with the internal noise layer rather than taking command of the sound.
+Main external audio input.

+This should sound chopped, broken up, and pushed into the machine rather than simply passed through cleanly.

 ## CV 1 / CV 2

-These are intended to affect the internal control structure, but in the current build they do not yet produce a clear audible response in practice.
+These feed internal control relationships, but are not yet the strongest audible part of the design.

-## Pulse 1
+## Pulse In 1

-Used as a trigger input in the current design.
+Bass trigger input.

+This is the best way to test the bass voice directly.

-## Pulse 2
+## Pulse In 2

 Reserved for further interaction and future refinement.